Azure/ResourceModules/docs/wiki/The library - Module design.md

 - Set the parameter to a default value of `'false'`
 - Set the parameter to false when deploying a module

-> **Note:** _The deployment and its GUID can NOT be used to track [Azure Consumed Revenue (ACR)](https://docs.microsoft.com/en-us/azure/marketplace/azure-partner-customer-usage-attribution)._
+## Telemetry vs Customer Usage Attribution

->
+Though similar in principles, this approach is not to be confused and does not conflict with the usage of CUA IDs that are used to track Customer Usage Attribution of Azure marketplace solutions (partner solutions).
+The GUID-based telemetry approach described here can coexist and can be used side-by-side with CUA IDs.
+If you have any partner or customer scenario require the addition of CUA IDs, you can customize the modules of this library by adding the required CUA ID deployment while keeping the built-in telemetry solution.

-> _If you want to track consumption, we recommend to implement it on the consuming template's level (i.e., the multi-module solution, such as workload/application) and apply the required naming format `'pid-<GUID>'` (without the suffix)._
+> **Note:** *If you’re a partner and want to build a solution that tracks customer usage attribution (using a [CUA ID](https://learn.microsoft.com/en-us/azure/marketplace/azure-partner-customer-usage-attribution)), we recommend implementing it on the consuming template's level (i.e., the multi-module solution, such as workload/application) and apply the required naming format 'pid-<GUID>' (without the suffix).*